-BRAHMS also investigated the evolution of $R{dAu}$ with rapidity.
-The result is presented in Figure 9.
-It turn out that mentioned absence of suppression at central rapidity is not the case at forward rapidities, namely we observe the increasing suppression with increasing rapidity on the deuteron side and at $\eta = 3.2$ , $R{dAu}$ is well below the binary scaling .
+BRAHMS also investigated the evolution of R{dAu} with rapidity.
+The result is presented in Figure 8.
+It turned out that mentioned absence of suppression at central rapidity is not the case at forward rapidities, namely we observe the increasing suppression with increasing rapidity on the deuteron side and at $\eta = 3.2$, R{dAu} is well below the binary scaling 24.
 This forward rapidity data triggered a noticeable activity of theorists.
-Accardi and Gyulassy tried to describe the suppression within the pQCD approach imposing a large geometrical shadowing, but even with opacity 3 times the opacity form the fit to data at mid-rapidity, the proposed model significantly overpredicts the measured $R{dAu}$ .
+Accardi and Gyulassy tried to describe the suppression within the pQCD approach imposing a large geometrical shadowing, but even with opacity 3 times the opacity form the fit to data at mid-rapidity, the proposed model significantly overpredicts the measured R{dAu} 25.
 More recently Kharzeev et al. made a calculation assuming that the forward production can be described in terms of the quark-dipole scattered on the nucleus which can be described as a CGC.
-These calculations give the overall good description of data also with the reasonable description of the centrality dependence .
-The CGC model also describes successfully the overall charge particle production in d + Au collisions at $\sqrt{s{NN}} = 200 \text{ GeV}$ GeV measured by BRAHMS .
+These calculations give an overall good description of data also with the reasonable description of the centrality dependence 26.
+The CGC model also describes successfully the overall charge particle production in d + Au collisions at $\sqrt{s{NN}} = 200$ GeV GeV measured by BRAHMS ^{27,28}.
 We should also note the approach presented at this workshop by E. G. Ferreiro.
-It was shown that the difference in $R{dAu}$ between $\eta = 0$ and $\eta = 3.2$ measured by BRAHMS can be explained in the string model such as Dual Parton Model with the addition of dynamical shadowing correction (to readers: I have no idea whether they can describe also the centrality dependence what this is crucial) $^{29}$ .
+It was shown that the difference in R{dAu} between $\eta = 0$ and $\eta = 3.2$ measured by BRAHMS can be explained in a string model such as Dual Parton Model with the addition of dynamical shadowing correction 29.